 Frequent Asked QuestionsWhat brand of tyres do Volkswagen use?

 Volkswagen car models come in different sizes, meaning the size of Volkswagen vehicle's fitted tyres will vary between models.
-The Volkswagen Caddy for example, is originally fitted with tyre sizes ranging from 205/65 R15 to 225/45 R18.
+Tyre sizes range from 185/60 R14 to 275/40 R20.
 To check your specific Volkswagen model's tyre size, enter your registration into our reg check tool at Blackcircles.com today.

 VW tyre pressure recommendations are not universal but rather model and tyre size specific.
 Refer to the owner's manual or check the door jamb label for accurate pressure details.